PuzzlingGGG/Gandi-IDE-Tools/README.md

 2. In the popup, you'll see a list of available tools.
 Toggle the switch next to a tool to enable or disable it.
 3. Click on "Run Tool" next to a tool to execute it on-demand.
 4. Click on "Run All Enabled Tools" to execute all enabled tools at once.

-Certainly!
-Here's an updated "Contributing" section that includes instructions on how to add a new tool to the Gandi-IDE-Tools extension:

 ## Contributing